kinow/nz-osm-server/infra/README-vagrant.txt

 The virtual machine will be running Nginx listening to the guest port 80.
 The 80 port of the virtual machine is exposed to the host machine as 8080.

+You can mirror local ports with SSH.

+`sudo ssh -p 2222 -gNfL 80:localhost:80 vagrant@localhost -i .vagrant/machines/default/virtualbox/private_key`

+Where 2222 is the default port used by Vagrant.

 ## Testing

 You can test Mapservice opening the following URL in your browser.